 Is this unusual?
 Not really.
 A lot of the bigger successes have received staggering rejection before getting to print.
 But when you look at these you can generally find a reasoning behind the resistance to take a risk on it.
 Look at the likes of JK Rowling, the world’s first billionaire author.
 She was rejected so many times she doesn’t even keep track of how many times it happened.
 But when you look at the reasons why, you can at least understand it.
 She was trying to sell a 90,000 word manuscript for a children’s novel without any attempt for crossover marketing at a time when it was believed children hate to read.
 This was like someone showing up and going, “You know what kids love?
 Vegetables.”

-So you start to ask, what was the reason?
+So you start to ask, what was the reason she saw so many rejections?
 Was it because she was a first time author?
 Well that’s the common wisdom.
 But we’ve seen in recent years that first time author doesn’t necessarily mean blatant rejection if you have something people believe can sell.
 The Time Traveler’s Wife got a $100,000 advance, SOMEONE had faith in it.
 And we know books that aren’t quite as critically acclaimed have received as much if not more success.
 So, what was it?

-Well, simple.
+Well, I have a feeling the explanation is simple.
 It was a science fiction story geared towards women.
-Women (supposedly) don’t read science fiction!
-Never mind the fact that a lot of the best fantasy sellers in the last few years have been geared towards women and they’ve done fantastically – there’s still a perception that it’s not a “safe bet”.
+Generally, the common wisdom I’ve heard is that women don’t read science fiction.
+Never mind the fact that a lot of the best fantasy sellers in the last few years have been geared towards women and they’ve done fantastically – there’s still sometimes a perception that it’s not a “safe bet”.

-Now, this isn’t to say that you shouldn’t have a female villain or someone that could be considered desirable, those are parts that can be given to a whole.
-But that first one…that’s gotta be dealt with, because that’s where you start treating them more like props rather than characters.
-And while we’re at it, it would be nice to have some variety to the roles so that you didn’t JUST have those three options.
-It’s not like men are incapable of understanding this concept.
+This isn’t to say that you shouldn’t have a female villain or someone that could be considered desirable, those are parts that can be given to a whole.
+But that first one, the near useless, that impression’s gotta be dealt with.
+We don’t need to create nothing but a single archetype, that would be boring.
+But the women in our stories can and should be as varied as those we see in our lives.
 After all, these our our mothers…

-Anyway, the point is, not enough (male) science fiction and fantasy writers stop to consider if women will like what they’re doing.
-And the people who do consider the point of view of women happen to find success with what they do.
-We men can’t be expected to do it perfectly, it’s not like we can magically understand every aspect of them (they know it and enjoy taunting us with it).
-But the female reading audience isn’t asking us to start throwing out the female villains or write every story from the perspective of a teenage girl.
+Anyway, the point is, we should always consider if we’re leaving a viable audience behind.
+And, despite the history, a lot of people who do consider the point of view of women happen to find success with what they do.
+We can’t be expected to please everyone, it’s not like we can magically understand every possible reader.
+But the female reading audience that already exists isn’t necessarily asking us to start throwing out the female villains or write every story from the perspective of a teenage girl.
 Really, all they’re asking for is…